A Travel Price Comparison for Families, Couples, and Backpackers Shanghai vs. Venice for Attractions, Food, Couples, and Families

 A week in Shanghai or Venice?

-Travelers enjoy the shopping and museums when visiting the professional big city of Shanghai.
+Travelers enjoy the shopping and museums when visiting the modern big city of Shanghai.
 This port city offers a variety of activities to choose from.
 Most people find that one week is more than enough time to see everything.

 Venice is a great place to explore.
 It is common to spend one week here.
 Visiting the old town is also a must.
 One week is a great amount of time to relax and see the many things that Venice has to offer.
 This city offers something for everyone.

-Which city is cheaper, Venice or Shanghai?
+Which place is cheaper, Venice or Shanghai?

 These are the overall average travel costs for the two destinations.